bjkim00/bjkim00/README.md

 ## Hi!

-I'm BJ and I'm currently a graduate student set to graduate in May 2023 with a Master's degree in Computer Science.
+I'm BJ and I'm currently a graduate student set to graduate in May 2023 with a Master's degree in Computer Science at the University of Michigan.

 - 🌱 I’m currently learning neural networks and its applications in music, especially artificial music generation.
 -  ⚡ Languages: Python, C++, Korean (fluent)